gdirlam/Gooi/readme.md

 * Need to make a better lift file for places where code come from
 * I am unhappy with the roadmap with GooiPage and GooiUx... the differences and similariries between these items is troubling.
 * I need to add styling to the dependency loader
+* Need to specify which versions of IE that

 ##Lift
 * <a target="_blank" href="http://dean.edwards.name/weblog/2006/03/base/">Dean Edwards Base</a> - thinking about some prototype functionationality - not yet used<br/>